nathsou/yodl/book/src/06_control_flow.md

 ## Control Flow in Hardware Context

-In hardware description languages, control flow constructs don't create sequential execution as in software—they describe hardware structures that implement the specified behavior.
+In hardware description languages, control flow constructs don't create sequential execution as in software, they describe hardware structures that implement the specified behavior.
 Yodl's compiler unrolls loops and elaborates conditional statements into multiplexers.